Corrective Diffusion Language Models: When Correction-Aware Training Helps Generation

-We next examine whether the proposed mixture objective also benefits \emph{pure completion} settings, in which the model is required to generate an entire program without any pre-existing errors or partially correct context.
-Specifically, the full body of the program (excluding the function signature) is replaced with mask tokens, and the model must generate the complete implementation from scratch.
-Unlike the correction setting, pure completion does not involve identifying or repairing injected errors, nor preserving any clean tokens.
-Instead, it evaluates general denoising and code generation ability under masked generation.
-For a controlled comparison, all models use the same remask-based decoding strategy: at each refinement step, a fixed number of low-confidence tokens are remasked according to a linear schedule, and predictions are updated in subsequent iterations.
+We first evaluate our mixture objective in from-scratch code generation, where the full program body (excluding the function signature) is replaced with mask tokens and must be generated entirely by the model.
+Unlike explicit correction tasks, this setting does not involve identifying injected errors or preserving clean tokens, and instead evaluates general denoising and generation ability under masked generation.
+All models use the same remask-based decoding strategy~\citep{peng2025path}, where low-confidence tokens are iteratively remasked according to a linear schedule.
+Table~\ref{tab:pure_completion_results} reports Pass@1 and Pass@10 on HumanEval and HumanEval+~\citep{du2024humaneval, liu2023humanevalplus}.
+Across both benchmarks, the mixture objective consistently improves performance relative to the absorbing-only MDLM baseline.
+Overall, \textsc{CDLM} achieves higher Pass@1 and Pass@10 than both the base model and the absorbing-only finetuned model.

-Table~\ref{tab:pure_completion_results} reports Pass@1 and Pass@10 across HumanEval, HumanEval+, MBPP, and MBPP+.
-Across all benchmarks, the mixture objective improves both metrics relative to the absorbing-only finetuned model, indicating that incorporating uniform-noise supervision does not harm generation performance.
-Averaged across datasets, \textsc{CDLM} achieves higher Pass@1 and Pass@10 than both base model and the absorbing-only MDLM baseline.
-Compared with the untrained base model, \textsc{CDLM} attains comparable or better performance on most datasets.
-MBPP+ shows a small decrease relative to the base model, though the absorbing-only model performs even worse, suggesting that this deviation is dataset-specific rather than indicative of a systematic limitation.

-We further evaluate both \textsc{MDLM} and \textsc{CDLM} under the ReMDM decoding strategy of \citet{wang2025remasking}, which fixes token confidence at the step when each token is first unmasked.
-The overall trend remains unchanged: under both vanilla confidence-based decoding and ReMDM confidence, \textsc{CDLM} consistently outperforms \textsc{MDLM}, reinforcing that explicit supervision on corrupted tokens improves pure completion performance.
+We further evaluate both \textsc{MDLM} and \textsc{CDLM} under the ReMDM decoding strategy of \citet{wang2025remasking}, which fixes each token’s confidence score at the step when it is first unmasked, in contrast to vanilla confidence-based decoding where confidence is recomputed at every refinement step.
+The overall trend remains unchanged: under both vanilla and ReMDM remask-based decoding, \textsc{CDLM} consistently outperforms \textsc{MDLM}, indicating that explicit supervision on corrupted tokens also benefits from-scratch generation.

-Overall, these results demonstrate that training with the mixture objective also improves pure completion performance under remask-based decoding strategy. \textsc{CDLM} consistently outperforms absorbing-only training across benchmarks.
-Intuitively, the mixture objective strengthens the model’s ability to recognize and revise implausible tokens during generation, enabling more reliable self-correction even when generating texts from scratch.